MooreSA/INET2005-QuoteGeneratorAPI-Boilerplate/readme.md

 ### `docker compose up`
 ### `dotnet watch run`

-To build and run the Aweb app
+To build and run the web app